The following guest post is from Kristin of Organizing Life with Less: How to Organize Any Area in Your Home

 Editor’s note: Organizing can be overwhelming, especially if you’re not sure where to start.
 Kristin lays out a simple 7-step process that you can use to organize any area in your home.

 In order to organize any area, you need to first go through everything and make some tough decisions about what to keep and what to get rid of.
-There is no point in re-situating everything when really what it needs is a good sorting through!
+There is no point in re-situating everything when it really needs a good sorting through!

 Follow this easy 7-step process in every room of the house: